-- ATL 5.
-Child demonstrates an increasing ability to control impulses. - ATL 6.
-Child maintains focus and sustains attention with minimal adult support. - ATL 7.
-Child persists in tasks. - ATL 8.
-Child holds information in mind and manipulates it to perform tasks. - ATL 9.
+- P-ATL 5.
+Child demonstrates an increasing ability to control impulses. - P-ATL 6.
+Child maintains focus and sustains attention with minimal adult support. - P-ATL 7.
+Child persists in tasks. - P-ATL 8.
+Child holds information in mind and manipulates it to perform tasks. - P-ATL 9.
 Child demonstrates flexibility in thinking and behavior.

-Initiative Attachment/Relationships Self-Regulation Teachers can increase the likelihood that children will be engaged in meaningful ways if the materials and activities provided are designed and selected based on the children's unique interests, ability levels, and background.
-Children are born with the potential to develop skills related to self-regulation and executive functioning.
+INITIATIVE: Teachers can increase the likelihood that children will be engaged in meaningful ways if the materials and activities provided are designed and selected based on the children's unique interests, ability levels, and background.

+ATTACHMENT/RELATIONSHIPS: Children are born with the potential to develop skills related to self-regulation and executive functioning.
 Adults can facilitate the development of a child's executive function skills by establishing routines, modeling social behavior, and creating and maintaining supportive, reliable relationships.

-Children's executive function and self-regulation skills grow at a fast pace during preschool, so it is important to adapt activities to match the skills of each child.
+SELF-REGULATION: Children's executive function and self-regulation skills grow at a fast pace during preschool, so it is important to adapt activities to match the skills of each child.
 Children are more likely to learn and to demonstrate appropriate behaviors when they are in a classroom where they are engaged and active.

-Consider the following examples taken from the DECA-P2: Remember important information; accept another choice when his/her first is not available
+Consider the following example from the DECA Preschool: Remember important information; accept another choice when his/her first is not available.